Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-OpenAI-CogServe-Redis-Embeddings/infrastructure/README.md

-switch to the infra rg
+Switch to the infrastruture folder

 ```bash
     cd infrastructure